Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 - Austin has been the target of 34 of his team's 545 passing attempts this season, or 6.2% of the target share.

-- With two targets in the red zone this season, Austin has been on the receiving end of 4.7% of his team's 43 red zone pass attempts.
+- Austin has seen the ball thrown his way two times in the red zone this season, 4.7% of his team's 43 red zone pass attempts.

 - The Jaguars have run 61.3% passing plays and 38.7% rushing plays this season.
 They rank 32nd in the NFL in scoring.